AlwynBarry/cs-integration/README.md

 * All API requests are cached with a 4 hour cache to ensure fast performance

-## Current features include:

-* Shortcode to return events as 'cards' with the event image and details
-* Shortcode to return events in a 'list' group by date
-* Shortcode to return a full month calendar, for the current month or a date
-* Shortcode to return groups as 'cards' with the group image and details
-* All API requests are cached with a 4 hour cache to ensure fast performance

 ## Support

 If you have a problem or a feature request, please send a message to the author.